ajberkley/cl-binary-store/README.md

 ### Explicit reference scheme

 To make deserialization fast, we break the symmetry of store and restore by not using an implicit referencing scheme.
 We add a reference counting pass across the input data where we find out what objects are multiply referenced.
-Then on the actual write pass we write the references out on first use.
+Then on the actual write pass we write the references out when we first see them.
 This speeds up restoration by about 10x.
 Serialization with referencing is hash-table table lookup/update dominated.

-With explicit referencing we can do parallelization during restore, though I haven't implemented it because it's already reasonably fast (it averages 20MB/sec on my data set)... see TODO.
+With explicit referencing we can do some parallelization during restore (things would block if we don't have reference resolved yet, but we can use fixups for that), though I haven't implemented it because it's already reasonably fast (it averages 20MB/sec on my data set)... see TODO.

 ### Performance during serialization